-Believe it or not, if you’re in a pinch, you CAN actually edit the files PowerApps gives you when a PowerApp is exported.
+Believe it or not, if you’re in a pinch, you can actually edit the files PowerApps gives you when you export a PowerApp.

-As far as I know this is NOT supported by Microsoft, and it is a bit tricky to do.
-But, if you’re adventurous, here’s how you can do it:
+As far as I know, Microsoft does not support this, and it is a bit tricky to do.
+But, if you’re adventurous — or if you have no other choice — here’s how you can do it: